JockLawrie/AccessControl.jl/docs/Authentication.md

 ### Example 2
 As it stands, the app allows anyone to see the information that is intended for members only.
 Lets require users to login to access the restricted information.
-We might alter the app as follows:
+We will alter the app as follows:
 - Run the app under HTTPS, not just HTTP (otherwise the username and password can be intercepted and read by an attacker).
 - Add a login form to the home page.
-- If login is successful, redirect the user to the members only page; else return _400: Bad Request_.
+- If login is successful, redirect the user to the members-only page; else return _400: Bad Request_.
+- Add a logout button to the members-only page.
-- If a user who is not logged in tries to access the resource, return _404: Not Found_ (this is a security measure: an attacker doesn't know whether the resource exists and is forbidden, or the resource doesn't exist).
+- If a user who is not logged in tries to access the members-only page, return _404: Not Found_ (this is a security measure: an attacker doesn't know whether the resource exists and is forbidden, or the resource doesn't exist).
-- If the user has logged in and requests the members only page, return the requested resource.
+- If the user has logged in and requests the members-only page, return the requested resource.
 - If the user has logged in and requests a non-existent resource, return _404: Not Found_.
 - On logout, redirect the user to the home page.